Get free guidance and exclusive deals to grow your business with business.com+

 As a social media consultant, you can help small businesses devise tactics, create content calendars and develop an overall content strategy to reach their target audience.
 As their follower counts grow, so will your business.

 There’s an audience for everything, even if it’s as specific as dollhouse furniture or organic dog food.
 With a niche e-commerce site, you can reach customers seeking your specific products.
-Finding a business niche can help you differentiate yourself from other brands and build credibility and expertise.
-Look to social media and evaluate consumer needs to develop a product to sell in your online store.
+Finding a business niche can help you differentiate yourself from other brands.
+Utilize social listening tools to evaluate consumer needs and develop a product to sell in your online store.

 Affiliate programs break down into different involvement levels:

-• Unattached affiliate marketing: Unattached affiliate marketing is a basic pay-per-click campaign that requires little or no involvement with the product you are promoting.
+• Unattached affiliate marketing: This uses pay-per-click campaigns that require little or no involvement with the product you are promoting.

-• Related affiliate marketing: Related affiliate marketing requires you to have some authority and content on the product you’re marketing, but you don’t personally have to use the product.
+• Related affiliate marketing: This requires you to have some authority and content on the product you’re marketing, but you don’t personally have to use the product.

-• Involved affiliate marketing: Involved affiliate marketing is perhaps the most effective, as it involves marketing a product that you actually use and enjoy.
+• Involved affiliate marketing: This is often the most effective, as it involves marketing a product that you actually use and enjoy.

-If you have a personal website or social media presence with a large following, affiliate programs may be a profitable approach for you.
-PR reps always seek out brand ambassadors and influencers so they can send free samples.
+If you have a personal website or social media presence, affiliate programs may be a profitable approach.
+PR reps always seek out brand ambassadors so they can send free samples.

 Key TakeawayKey takeaway